Alexhuszagh/uniprot_kb/ROADMAP.md

 - Push local PyCPP changes
 - Add header for record.pxd
 - Define header for fasta.pxd
-- Move to single source file (.so library), no package
-    - Need to add a py_extension?
-Dunno what it is...
+    - Need to learn to cdef a function...

 **Short-term**
 - Fix CI integrations for TeaCI